Sathvik0077x/Sathvik0077x/README.md

 I'm Sathvik a CS student in my Final Semester

-I just solve my everyday problems with new apps or solutions , so if you have the same problems use my solution s
+I just solve my everyday problems with new apps or solutions , so if you have the same problems use my solutions

 PEACE
 <!--I